jwds1978/jwds1978.github.io/index.md

 ---
 ---

 > As a software developer, I've had an expansive professional history.
-Many will recognize me from cPanel and/or WHMCS.
+You may recognize me from cPanel and/or WHMCS.
+While I ''m versed in multiple languages, and haven't had one that I couldn't learn as of yet, my primary focus has been with PHP.
 >
 > At this point in my life, I'm considering doing more open-source work than I have in years past.
-However, with that said, I still need to eat and stuff as well though.
+However, with that said, I do still need to eat and stuff as well though.
 >
 > Anyhow, this Web site is far from complete.
 I'm only just getting started on it.

-### My Recommended Things
+It will, more than likely, go through many iterations yet.

 * <a href="http://go.forces.army/Cryptopay" target="_blank" title="Cryptopay">Cryptopay</a>
   * Spend bitcoins with a Visa Debit card.
 Get a bitcoin debit card with a 25% discount!
 * <a href="http://go.forces.army/FastMail" target="_blank" title="FastMail">FastMail</a>